“The desert is a natural extension of the inner silence of the body.” – Jean Baudrillard

 Area and Activities

 As mentioned, Amangiri is located in the Grand Circle, in close proximity to a variety of parks and destinations.
 Didn’t drive here?
 No problem, Amangiri offers its BMW sedans to its guests for free usage in four hour increments.
-We chose to visit the famous Horseshoe Bend, which was absolutely spectacular!
+I have always wanted to own a BMW so this was an unforgettable experience.
+The car that was provided for us was very similar to a BMW that my best friend who lives in Georgia drives.
+Although saying that, he recently had to take his car to a garage for some repairs.
+Apparently, if you are in need of a BMW service Roswell is home to a few garages that can make sure your car is running at its best.
+My friend loves his BMW so I hope it was able to be repaired!
+Anyway, we chose to visit the famous Horseshoe Bend, which was absolutely spectacular!

 There are also a variety of hiking trails on or nearby for guests, including the exhilarating suspension bridge.